edgar8acas/codice/README.md

 yarn build
 ```

-This command will bundle our frontend sources and place them in the <project-root>/dist folder,
+This command will bundle our frontend sources and place them in the \<root>/dist folder,
 where they will be served.

-Now the project can be started with, both server and frontend will be available in the same port.
+Now the project can be started with:

 ```
 yarn start
 ```

+Both server and frontend will be available in the same port.

 **NOTE**: In a _production_ environment, the database credentials should be placed in a text file called _.env_
-that should be located in the root folder of the codice project, following this format:
+that should be located in the root folder of the project, following this format:

 ```
 PROD_DB_DATABASE=example_db